 Rubber Band A.I.: Doing well in the practice gun shooting sections makes the in-game sequences almost impossible.
 It is recommended to do intentionally poorly to keep the difficulty down.
 And even then, if you're running the game on an emulator (and, let's face it, in this day and age, you probably are), you'll either have to be a keyboard magician or, if you're using your mouse as a Light Gun stand-in, aim high with your cursor to compensate for that tiny arrow not lining up directly with your shots.

 Say Your Prayers: You have the option of saying this to Metal Gear when Gillian's turbocycle goes haywire.
 Averted when Gillian admits to Metal that he's not the praying type.
 Still, it does open up the command that allows for escape, and a delightful fourth wall observation.

 Sdrawkcab Name: Random Hajile's name is "Elijah Modnar" spelled backward, a reference to Random being a bioroid created in Elijah's image.

-Signs of Disrepair: "QUEENS" Hospital reads as "OLEEN" Hospital, thanks to burnt-out neon sign.
+Signs of Disrepair: There's a sign in Central Plaza saying GREAT MEALS.
+Also, "QUEENS" Hospital reads as "OLEEN" Hospital thanks to a partially burnt-out neon sign.